D-Day looms for Charlotte Maxeke hospital to foot millions for electricity bill

 City Power’s Isaac Mangena says despite commitments from provincial government to settle its outstanding debt, there are still multiple hospitals in the red and Charlotte Maxeke hospital is among those owing the most.

-“The highest on the list is Nelson Mandela Children's Hospital and also Charlotte Maxeke Joburg Hospital, with [the] Joburg hospital basically owing about R41 million.
+“The highest on the list is the Children's Memorial Institute and also Charlotte Maxeke Joburg Hospital, with [the] Joburg hospital basically owing about R41 million.
 And they are due for disconnection on Thursday, tomorrow.”

 Mangena says the situation is “unfortunate”.

-Note: Editors note: Eyewitness News previously reported that the Nelson Mandela Children's Hospital is indebted to City Power according to the utility.
-City Power has since rectified its error.